 As more deltaic wetlands are exhausted globally, more threatening and frequent storms break through with catastrophic effects.
 Capitalism’s continued exhaustion of ‘cheap labor and energy’ pushes both humans and ecosystems towards collapse.
 As biodiversity loss and toxification continue to intensify in deltas, ecosystem collapse has the potential to ‘spike’ similar to how bee colonies collapse from accumulated neonicotoid pesticides and insecticides.
-As planetary boundaries shift through climate breakdown, negative value produces forms of work and energy that are hostile to capital accumulation both in human and non-human natures.
+As planetary boundaries are transgressed through climate breakdown, negative value produces forms of work and energy that are hostile to capital accumulation both in human and non-human natures.
 These creation and destruction cycles are a response to their own exhaustion.
 As shown by superweeds not responding to industrial herbicides, movements must inoculate themselves against Capital’s interests.
 There is little time with accelerated global warming to act, so resistance must be swift in its response to protect ecosystems like deltas, arctic regions, and rainforest.
 As biodiversity loss increases, the ability for non-human natures to continue to reproduce in ecological cohesive ways that support human life wanes.
 This crisis must be prevented from unfolding.

+This article was revised slightly on March 3, 2019 for better clarity.
 If you enjoyed this piece we recommend the following related articles: Organizing at the Frontiers: Appalachian Resistance to Pipelines and The State Against Climate Change: Response to Christian Parenti.

 - Maldonado, Julie K. 2019.
 Seeking Justice in an Energy Sacrifice Zone: Standing on Vanishing Land in Coastal Louisiana.
 New York: Routledge, 2, 37.